Ptkyr/Iconoclasts-NAS-Tech/skips.md

 # Skips

+This section outlines some major skips in the Any% NAS route.

 ## Kerthunk skip
 Kerthunk skip abuses infinite wrench glitch to let you walk out of Mina’s dialogue right before the fight.